 American city planning best practices have thus been reevaluated in response to these observations, emphasizing a transition away from privileging automobile travel and distantly separated land uses in favor of investment in other modes of transportation and mixing residential origin points with nonresidential destinations in a localized model of planning.
 Congestion and difficulty parking have themselves begun to be seen as natural markers of an area's maturity and success in districts with attractive amenities and destinations that are complemented with pedestrian, bicycle, and transit systems.
-The conventional wisdom of 20th century city leaders that greater vehicle flow is key to a healthy economy has been challenged by recent research showing the correlations between higher congestion and higher GDP, as well as higher congestion with increasingly efficient land development, increasing use of more sustainable pedestrian, bicycle, and public transit systems, and economic benefits of economic agglomeration and urban clustering.
-While the benefits of allowing more vehicles to travel far distances at great speeds seem straight forward, expanding roadway capacity and requiring sufficient off-street parking may, in fact, detract from the quality of the place itself.
-The destruction of historic buildings and prevention of viable new development due to parking mandates show physically what studies have begun to show empirically: that the provision of off-street parking not only provides a limit on vibrancy of city life in any given area, but also encourages additional vehicle trips at the expense of the destination itself and encouraging the associated negative impacts of driving on public safety, health, and the environment.
+The conventional wisdom of 20th century city leaders that greater vehicle flow is key to a healthy economy has been challenged by recent research showing the correlations between higher congestion and higher GDP, as well as higher congestion with increasingly efficient land development, increasing use of more sustainable pedestrian, bicycle, and public transit systems, and economic benefits of economic agglomeration and urban clustering.17 While the benefits of allowing more vehicles to travel far distances at great speeds seem straight forward. expanding roadway capacity and requiring sufficient off-street parking may, in fact, detract from the quality of the place itself.
+The destruction of historic buildings and prevention of viable new development due to parking mandates show physically what studies18 have begun to show empirically: that the provision of off-street parking not only provides a limit on vibrancy of city life in any given area, but also encourages additional vehicle trips at the expense of the destination itself and encouraging the associated negative impacts of driving on public safety, health, and the environment.

 Since the 1990s, the planning profession has shifted focus to the financial, environmental, and social costs of requiring parking as cities have adopted new land use and transportation policies.
 Cities are drastically reducing or eliminating required parking minimums to better attain adopted goals through additional opportunity for infill housing development, preservation of housing affordability, reduced bureaucracy and permitting barriers for small businesses and entrepreneurs, additional tax revenue per acre from improved real estate, and environmental sustainability techniques implemented at the time of redevelopment.
+Cities are also considering the invitation and expectation-setting message sent to new and potential residents, employees, and visitors by publicly and broadly withdrawing city parking mandates and instead investing heavily in walkable neighborhoods, safe and efficient bicycle facilities, transit-oriented development patterns, and neighborhoods that mix uses to decrease the burden of long-distance transportation.